 The little lady who had the wisdom of the owls she loved to collect, as well as a heart full of the love of books, and readers of all ages…

+I just got back from the San Francisco Writers Conference and once again, a treasured memory resurfaced and gave me a chance to pause and smile.
 In honor of Black History Month, I’d like to share the story of my history with a woman who cast a giant shadow but barely stood less than five feet tall.
 I proudly called her my teacher as well as my friend.
 She was also the reason this Minnesota-born Scandinavian had the privilege to give testimony at a Baptist gathering.
-And the first woman of color who had such a significant influence on me.
+And the first woman of color who personally had such a significant influence on me.

 Effie Lee Morris was a visionary, advocate, author, San Francisco leader, and honored as a Living Legend by the California Library Association.
 “I am proudest to have been a librarian,” she said, “a librarian who has made a difference.”
 The first book she owned, The Tale of Peter Rabbit by Beatrix Potter, launched her love of reading and planted the seeds of her career as a children’s librarian and children’s advocate.